jammykam/Rendering-Chrome-for-Sitecore-Components/README.md

 Default styling based on Zurb Foundation 5 framework.
 You may need to tweak them to work correctly for other frameworks.

-Tested with Sitecore 8.1.1+.
-Earlier versions will require code to be recompiled due to changes in Sitecore Kernel and JS file for checkbox handler will need to fixed to work with earlier codebase.
+Tested with Sitecore 8.0 and 8.1+.

 ## Usage